 • Sometimes, unexplained pain may be due to a pinched nerve in the foot.

-Your doctor will examine you to see if the pinched nerve is coming from local pressure in the foot or referred from higher up, such as the spine.
-Pressing on the nerve at the pinching site often brings pain and symptoms.
+Your doctor will examine you to see if the pinched nerve is caused by local pressure in the foot or is referred from higher up, such as the spine.
+Pressing on the nerve at the pinching site often brings pain and other symptoms.

 How to get rid of pinched nerve in foot: